FAQs for Lafayette Students

 Skillman doesn't have a fiction section per se.
 Works of fiction are interfiled with books of literary criticism.
 If you're searching for a particular novel or works by a particular author, try a title or author search in the Library Catalog.
 If you'd like to browse the shelves for some recent works of fiction, try looking in our Browsing Collection (on the main floor, in the current periodicals room) in the PR and PS call number ranges.

 Where do I go to borrow a digital camera/video camera/etc.?

 Yes, we have e-books from a number of publishers and vendors.
 Information about our e-books is in the Library Catalog.
-If you would like to search across a general collection of academic e-books, try our subscription to ebrary Academic Complete.
-The library also has Kindle Fire E-readers preloaded with some popular titles that may be borrowed from the Circulation Desk.
+If you would like to search across a general collection of academic e-books, try our subscription to Ebook Central.
+The Library also has Kindle Fire E-readers preloaded with some popular titles that may be borrowed from the Circulation Desk.

 How can I use Lafayette's WebBridge in Google Scholar when I'm off campus?

 To see WebBridge when you're using Google Scholar off campus, configure your "Library Links" preferences for Lafayette College.
 More >>

 Is there a fax machine in the Library that I can use?